mwaskom/context_dots/README.md

 values and context choices are generated at runtime, so this might not be perfectly balanced for short runs.

+Feedback can be turned on (it is off by default) with the `-feedback` command line switch.
+The number of trials in the run and the number of trials in between breaks can also be set on the command line.
+Can also run in scanner mode.

 #### scan

 The main experiment.
 Reads trial schedule information produced by `generate_designs.py`.
-Can be collected in scanner mode or computer mode, depending on presence of `-fmri` switch.
+Can be collected in scanner mode or computer mode, depending on usage of the `-fmri` switch.

 ### params.py